airbrake/airbrake/README.md

 *Ruby 1.9+.
 It does not support Ruby 1.8 because of its poor threading* *support.*

-For implementing custom asynchronous send, provide block to `config.async`.
+For implementing custom asynchronous notice delivery, send a block to `config.async`.
 It receives `notice` param.
 Pass it to `Airbrake.sender.send_to_airbrake` method to do actual delivery.
 In this way it's possible to move Airbrake notification even in background worker(e.g. Resque or Sidekiq).